Rosario Barone

 About Ross

 I grew up in Nocera — known as Nuvkrinum Alafaternum in Oscan and Nuceria in Latin — a historic city nestled between Naples, Salerno, and the Amalfi Coast.
-I owe much to Nocera, especially my enduring passion for Nocerina, the local football team that I proudly support in every division.
+I owe much to Nocera, especially my lifelong friendships and my enduring passion for Nocerina, the local football team that I proudly support.

-Beyond statistics, I am passionate about social and economic sciences, cooking, wine, football (more an obsession than a passion), hiking, music, and dogs, with a special mention for Trilli — my little angel wagging her tail among the clouds — and Carlotta, who stole my heart in just a few seconds.
+Beyond statistics, I am passionate about cooking, wine, football (more of an obsession than a passion), nature, and music.
+But above all, I love dogs — all of them.
+A special mention goes to Trilli, my little angel wagging her tail among the clouds, and Carlotta, who stole my heart in just a few seconds.
 I am also deeply committed to civil and social rights, which, sadly, can no longer be taken for granted.